Introduction

 5. Sending Bulk Emails

-Sending mass emails can raise red flags for spam filters, especially if you’re not following best practices for bulk emailing.
+Sending mass emails may trigger spam filters, especially if you don’t follow best practices for bulk emailing.

-This has a lot of perks including helping you obtain a wider reach in a short span of time in the most economical way possible, but it also increases the chances of your email ending up in the spam folder.
-This will result in lower open rates and click-throughs and it will also damage your sender’s reputation and reduce your brand credibility.
+This has many benefits, including helping you reach more people in less time at the lowest cost.
+Not only that, it also increases the chances of your email ending up in the spam folder.
+In addition to lowering click-throughs and open rates, this will harm your sender’s reputation and diminish the legitimacy of your brand.

-Bulk emails are not for all your email marketing campaigns, they should be implemented strategically during specific occasions and to announce big changes.
+Bulk emails are not appropriate for all of your email marketing efforts; instead, they should be used sparingly to communicate significant changes and on particular occasions.

 Ways to Deal With It: